Adobe Photoshop CC

-As you add layers to an image, it’s helpful to give them names that reflect their content.
-Descriptive names make layers easy to identify in the panel.
+As you add layers or layer groups to an image, it’s helpful to give them names that reflect their content.
+Descriptive names make layers easy to identify in the Layers panel.

 Assign a color to a layer or group